The question of whether alcohol or marijuana is more damaging to users’ health has long been the subject of debate.

 Scientists at the University of Colorado Boulder have added to the discussion with a new study indicating that alcohol, rather than marijuana, has more significant long-term effects on the brain.

 The research, which was published in the journal Addiction, examined the brains of more than 1,000 participants of varying ages.
 The findings connect alcohol consumption with long-term changes to the structure of white matter and gray matter in the brain.
-The use of marijuana, however, appeared to have no significant, long-term effects on the structure of brain matter.
+The use of cbd e liquid, however, appeared to have no significant, long-term effects on the structure of brain matter.

 Study leader Rachel Thayer, of the Department of Psychology and Neuroscience at the University of Colorado-Boulder, and colleagues conducted a review of existing imaging data to compare the effects of alcohol and cannabis on the brain.